-Despite the fact that postpartum depression has been evident for centuries, many experts believe it is not being properly diagnosed.
-As knowledge about postpartum depression grows, more health care providers are looking for risk factors in their patients as early as their first prenatal care visit.
+Despite the fact that postpartum depression has been known about for a long time, many experts believe it isn’t being properly diagnosed.
+As knowledge about postpartum depression grows, more health care professionals are looking for risk factors in their patients as early as their first prenatal care visit.

 What Are the Treatments for Postpartum Depression?

-Postpartum depression (PPD) sometimes goes away on its own within three months of giving birth.
-But if it interferes with your normal functioning at any time, or if "the blues" lasts longer than two weeks, you should seek treatment.
+Postpartum depression sometimes goes away on its own within 3 months of giving birth.
+But if it interferes with your everyday life at any time, or if "the blues" last longer than 2 weeks, you should seek treatment.
 About 90% of women who have postpartum depression can be treated successfully with medication or a combination of medication and psychotherapy.
-Participation in a support group may also be helpful.
+A support group may also be helpful.

 Medications for Postpartum Depression